PyChina/weekly/content/Issue/issue-378.md

 - [Keras Learning Rate Schedules and Decay](https://pycoders.com/link/2088/web)
     + ADRIAN ROSEBROCK

 In this tutorial, you will learn about learning rate schedules and decay using Keras.
-You’ll learn how to use Keras’ standard learning rate decay along with step-based, linear, and polynomial learning rate schedules.
+You'll learn how to use Keras' standard learning rate decay along with step-based, linear, and polynomial learning rate schedules.

 - [如何用 np.arange()](https://pycoders.com/link/2076/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn how to use the NumPy arange() function, which is one of the routines for array creation based on numerical ranges. np.arange() returns arrays with evenly spaced values.
+In this step-by-step tutorial, you'll learn how to use the NumPy arange() function, which is one of the routines for array creation based on numerical ranges. np.arange() returns arrays with evenly spaced values.

 (`是也乎:`